POP UP GALLERY

 Drawing inspiration from early delta blues songs all the way up to modern blues infused rock songs, this exhibition can be seen as "The fine art version of a Blues music tribute album".
 The collection of paintings come from acclaimed artists living in France, Canada, Finland, the UK, United States, Spain, and Portugal.

-All artworks will be offered for sale at the exhibition with a portion of the proceeds being donated to charity.
+All artworks will be offered for sale at the exhibition.

-Follow us on Instagram and Facebook for event updates and details as they become available.
+Follow us on Instagram and Facebook for gallery updates.

 Art Inspired By The Songs Of

 The “Luminous Lenses” exhibition features original artworks that were inspired by the song lyrics of John Lennon.

 Artworks were created by a roster of internationally acclaimed professional fine artists from the U.S, Canada, Portugal, France, and the U.K.